vistalab-technion/cs236781/_assignments/01-hpc-servers.md

 ### Computation

-The faculty HPC server cluster is composed of a gateway server, `lambda`, into which you log in with SSH, and four compute nodes `lambda1-4` which run the actual computations.
+The faculty HPC server cluster is composed of a gateway server, `lambda`, into which you log in with SSH, and five compute nodes `lambda1-5` which run the actual computations.
 The gateway server is relatively weak and has no attached GPUs, so it should not be used for running computations.